 In Galatians 2:20 Saint Paul says that he has been crucified with Christ.
 The verb is in the perfect tense which means the focus of the verb is on a current condition, the present result of a past action.
-Luther therefore preferred to take these words as "I am crucified with Christ" rather than "I have been crucified with Christ (Althaus, 214)."
+Luther therefore preferred to take these words as "I am crucified with Christ" rather than "I have been crucified with Christ (Althaus, The Theology of Martin Luther, 214)."
 Frankly, this shows the Reformer's brilliance because Galatians 2:20 is really saying two things:

-1) When Christ was crucified, you received His work that saved you from sin (this is reinforced by Galatians 3:13).
+1) When Christ was crucified, you received His work that saved you from sin (this is reinforced by Galatians3:13).